shavidze/build-bundler/README.md

 ## Key Features:

-Dependency Resolution: Explore the process of analyzing JavaScript dependencies and creating a dependency graph.
+- Dependency Resolution: Explore the process of analyzing JavaScript dependencies and creating a dependency graph.
-Module Loading: Implement a module loading mechanism to handle import statements and resolve module dependencies.
-Tree Shaking: Illustrate the concept of tree shaking to eliminate unused code and optimize the bundle size.
-Transpilation: Integrate a basic JavaScript transpiler to transform modern JavaScript syntax into a compatible format.
-Code Bundling: Bundle multiple JavaScript modules into a single file, enabling efficient loading and execution in the browser.
+- Code Bundling: Bundle multiple JavaScript modules into a single file, enabling efficient loading and execution in the browser.
-Sourcemap Generation: Implement sourcemap generation to enable easy debugging and source code mapping.